rob-lynch/rob-lynch.github.io/_pages/resume.md

 ### Senior Member of Technical Staff - October 2016 to May 2018

-Embedded in the CC Order Management (OM) team, with a focus on streamlining and improving the software development life-cycle.
+Embedded in the CC Order Management team, with a focus on streamlining and improving the software development life-cycle.

 ## Nuance Communications - January 2013 to October 2016